ibm-cloud-docs/containers/cs_clusters.md

    ```
    {: pre}

-3. [Create a Gen 2 VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#create-a-vpc-cli) in the same region where you want to create the cluster.
+3. [Create a Gen 2 VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#create-a-vpc-cli) in the same region where you want to create the cluster.<p class="important">Do the clusters of worker nodes in your VPC need to send and receive information to and from IBM Cloud classic infrastructure?
+Follow the steps in [Creating VPC subnets for classic access](/docs/containers?topic=containers-vpc-subnets#ca_subnet_cli) to create a classic-enabled VPC and VPC subnets without the automatic default address prefixes.<p>
 4. [Create a Gen 2 subnet for your VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#create-a-subnet-cli).
   * If you want to create a [multizone cluster](/docs/containers?topic=containers-ha_clusters#multizone), repeat this step to create additional subnets in all of the zones that you want to include in your cluster.
   * VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so [create a VPC subnet with enough IP addresses](/docs/containers?topic=containers-vpc-subnets#vpc_basics_subnets), such as 256.
 You cannot change the number of IPs that a VPC subnet has later.